 A visit to Bruny Island, an island famous for its wildlife

 Bruny Island was actually the only place that I know that I had to visit during the vacation on Tasmania.

 Well I wanted to see South Bruny Island from the sea.

 Geologically, this island is actually two land masses, North Bruny and South Bruny.
 They are joined by a long sandy and narrow isthmus.

-This isthmus was actually just one of two places that we visited at Bruny Island since me and Maria was heading out at sea with Pennicott Wilderness Cruises.
+This isthmus was actually just one of two places that we visited since me and Maria was heading out at sea with Pennicott Wilderness Cruises.
 They leave at Adventure Bay and travel southward with high powered rib boats along the eastcoast of South Bruny Island turning back when they reach the Australian Fur Seal colonies at the most southern islands.

 The boat trip with Pennicott

 This trip is something I really recommend anyone to do if you ever visit Bruny Island.
 It was spectacular to see the rock formations from the sea and the pictures I show here doesn´t do them justice.

 Male Australian Fur Seal